BossWasHere/SkyGrid/README.md

   - This doesn't apply to lava
   - Flowing water updates gravity blocks
 - Configuration files cannot yet specify block weights
-- Spawners always generate with Pig as their default mob
+- Spawners cannot have entity type weights
 - Gravity blocks like sand and gravel fall when blocks like cactus and bamboo grow
-- Block Attempt Generators cannot have their weights configured by a file

 ## Building
 SkyGrid uses Maven for building and dependency management.
 To build:
->mvn clean package
+>$ mvn clean package

 The JAR can be found in the /target folder.